bookingactivities/booking-activities/readme.txt

 * Create a user and book an event for him from your admin account
 * Perfectly integrated to WooCommerce:
 	* Select the customer you want to book for on Checkout
-	* New 'Pay Later' gateway allow your customers to pay on your website later:
+	* New 'Pay Later' gateway for WooCommerce allow your customers to pay on your website later:
 		* Your operators place order for your customer
 		* He receives an email with a pay link
-		* He is redirected to his order's checkout on you website where he can pay
+		* He is redirected to his order's checkout on your website where he can pay

 *See the whole [add-ons list here](https://booking-activities.fr/en/add-ons/?utm_source=wp-plugin-page&utm_medium=wordpress&utm_content=readme)*